kamax-matrix/mxisd/README.md

 ### Should I use mxisd if I don't host my own Homeserver?
 No

-# Contribute
-First and foremost, the best way to contribute is to use mxisd and tell us about it!
-We would love to hear about your experience and get your feedback on how to make it an awesome product.

-You can contribute as a community member by:
-- Opening issues for any weird behaviour or bug. mxisd should feel natural, let us know if it doesn't!
-- Helping us improve the documentation: tell us what is good or not good (in an issue or in Matrix), or make a PR with changes you feel improve the doc
-- Contribute code directly: we love contributors!
-We are quite strict in our reviews but and we'll always review your PR in a timely fashion.
-- Donate! any donation is welcome, regardless how small or big.
-This will directly be used for the fixed costs and developer time.

-You can contribute as an organisation/corporation by:
-- Get a [support contract](#support-professional).
-This is the best way you can help us as it ensures mxisd is maintained regularly and you get direct access to the support team.
-- Sponsoring new features or bug fixes.
-We'll quote the cost of development, at a reduced rate, and maintain the code in future release of mxisd. (subject to approval of the feature on our end)

 # Contact
 Get in touch on Matrix: [#mxisd:kamax.io](https://matrix.to/#/#mxisd:kamax.io)